HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         node bin/dxclient
         ```

-## Uninstallation of the source code package
+## Uninstalling DXClient using the source code package

 -   To uninstall the DXClient tool, perform the following commands: